BIRDSOpenSource/BIRDSOpenSource.github.io/resources/templates/obc-ras.md

 ---
-title: How to make a requirement allocation sheet
+title: How to make a requirement allocation sheet (Template Included)
-# nav_order:
+nav_order: 3
 parent: For OBC Team Members
 layout: default
 lang: en
 nav_exclude: true
 ---

-# How to Create a Requirements Allocation Sheet
+# How to Create a Requirements Allocation Sheet (Template Included)

 ## Overview